cornell-netlab/MicroP4/extensions/csa/msa-examples/README.md

 ## Prerequisites
 Download and install μP4C along with associated version of p4c and BMv2 by following steps described at [here](https://github.com/cornell-netlab/MicroP4/blob/master/README.md).
+Make sure the environment variable is setup using `export UP4ROOT=$PWD/microp4`

 ## How to Compile Examples
 ### 0. Prerequisites